Geography of Wisconsin: Islands

 A lot of the named islands in Wisconsin are in the Great Lakes.
 Many surround the Door Peninsula in Lake Michigan, or are part of the Apostle Islands in Lake Superior.
 The Mississippi River also has a multitude of islands on the state's western boundary.
 Inland lakes and rivers contain the rest of the islands of Wisconsin.
 Many lakes, including Beaver Dam Lake, Fox Lake, and Lake Winnebago, have an abundance of islands.
 Large rivers, like the Wisconsin River and Fox River, have many islands as well.
 Doty Island, in the Fox River, is one mile wide and one and a half miles long.
 French Island, in the Mississippi River within the city of La Crosse, covers an area of 2.02 sqmi and has a population of 4,207.

 Madeline Island in Lake Superior is the largest of the Apostle Islands.
 The community of La Pointe is on the western shore, and the island as a whole has a population of 302.
 Washington Island in Lake Michigan is 7 mi northeast of the tip of the Door Peninsula.
 The island is five miles wide by eight miles long, and covers an area of 23.51 mi.
 The town of Washington Island covers the island, as well as surrounding islands, with a total population of 708.

+Aquifer

+The Cambrian-Ordovician Aquifer is shallow primarily under Wisconsin but extends into Illinois, Iowa, Indiana, Minnesota, Missouri, and the Upper Peninsula of Michigan.
+The water from the aquifer is being pumped up and drained by agriculture, commercial, and residential use that is unsustainable.